 Conversion rates for this form of marketing have skyrocketed in the past year.
 Since 2019, the average conversion rate of web push notifications has increased by over 7 times.

-The iOS 15 update from Apple might seem daunting at first glance, but all this means is that marketers need to become more creative and innovative with their efforts.
+The Apple iOS 15 update might seem daunting at first glance, but all this means is that marketers need to become more creative and innovative with their efforts.
 When marketing becomes more ingenious and personal as a result, engagement levels will soar and businesses will form lifelong relationships with their customers.

 As consumers continue to grow more wary and protective over their private information, businesses will need to develop effective strategies for using customer data, ones that work to alleviate the concerns of their customers.